zio/zio/documentation/guides/tutorials/make-a-zio-app-configurable/docs/make-a-zio-application-configurable.md

 }
 ```

-The above code is a ZIO workflow that will access the `HttpServerConfig` configuration from the environment and then by using flatMap, we can do something with it, for example, we can print it:
+The above code is a ZIO effect that will access the `HttpServerConfig` configuration data and then by using flatMap, we can do something with it, for example, we can print it:

 ```scala mdoc:compile-only
 import zio._